 At the University of Vienna, students can take hold of Master’s degrees that are fully taught in English.
 Some other courses are taught in English as well.

-Cheap Universities in Austria
+Affordable Universities in Austria for International Students

 1. FH Vorarlberg University of Applied Sciences